Longitudinal Structural Equation Modeling

 Student: $999

-Savings Opportunity: Get more content and save up to $400 with our Structural Equation Modeling Bundle
+Savings Opportunities: Get more content and save up to $400 with our two-workshop Structural Equation Modeling Bundle or up to $750 with our three-workshop Longitudinal Data Analysis Bundle

 Longitudinal Structural Equation Modeling focuses on the application and interpretation of structural equation models fitted to repeated measures data.
 The analysis of longitudinal data (i.e., the repeated measurement of the same cases over time) has become fundamental in most areas of social and behavioral science research.
 There are many structural equation models available for analyzing repeated measures data, ranging from two time-point autoregressive models to complex multivariate latent curve models spanning multiple time periods.
 The goal of this workshop is to present a variety of longitudinal SEMs ranging from traditional methods to recent advances in latent curve modeling.
-Topics include longitudinal factor analysis, autoregressive cross-lagged models, latent curve models, separating within- and between-person effects, and multiple group growth models.
+Following a brief, optional review of the core SEM, topics include longitudinal factor analysis, autoregressive cross-lagged models, latent curve models, separating within- and between-person effects, and multiple group growth models.
 This course offers a comprehensive examination of the SEM as a foundation for the estimation of a variety of models for testing hypotheses about stability and change in repeated measures data.

 Note: Longitudinal Structural Equation Modeling includes the same content as our shorter Latent Curve Modeling workshop with additional material on (1) longitudinal measurement modeling; (2) autoregressive cross-lag panel models; and (3) multiple groups latent curve models.
 Participants seeking coverage solely of the latent curve model without treatment of these additional topics may prefer the shorter workshop.